fionanealon/python-exercises/README.md

 print("The multiplication of the values from to 1 to 7 inclusive is", factorial(7))
 print("The multiplication of the values from to 1 to 10 inclusive is", factorial(10))
 ```
 The above function takes the input 'upto' and creates an output 'multupto' using a generic block of code.
-We are able to use several calls to the factorial function instead returning outputs from repeating blocks of code which is very efficient.
+We are able to make several calls to the factorial function instead returning outputs from repeating blocks of code which is very efficient.
 In the factorial function, I created the input/argument upto (similar to sumall function) and the variable multupto.
 The for loop loops through the numbers i from 1 to upto, multpies the answer by i and changes the ans.
 The factorial is then retuned.

 The 'print' coding allows us to make calls to fatcorial functions, to make updates to upto input (i.e. 5, 7, & 10) and to print the factorial for these values.